What You Really Need To Know About COVID-19 & Mouthwash

 Meyers notes he’s itching to do a clinical trial, and says more research is needed to determine how the effective solutions would interact with the virus in the human mouth, and how often someone might need to use them in order to keep the virus mostly inactive to prevent the spread of droplets.
 There are also questions about what exact ingredients or combinations of ingredients in the solutions are killing the virus.

-Procter and Gamble, the parent company of Crest Pro Health, did not respond to a request for comment from Refinery29 asking for comment on the study and whether sales have gone up since the findings were released.
+Procter and Gamble, the parent company of Crest Pro Health, did not respond to a request for comment from Refinery29 regarding the study and whether sales have gone up since the findings were released.

 A spokesperson for Johnson & Johnson, the parent company of Listerine, said in a statement to Refinery29: "Listerine Antiseptic is an antimicrobial mouthwash that is clinically proven to kill germs that cause plaque, bad breath, and the early gum disease, gingivitis."
 They emphasized it's not intended to prevent or treat COVID-19 and should be used only as directed on the product label.